davew-msft/MLOps-E2E/BikeBuyer/ADF/README.md

 ![containerOutputData](https://raw.githubusercontent.com/DataSnowman/MLonBigData/master/images/containerOutputData.png)

-Uploaded the `adworks-bike-purchases.csv` and `potential-bike-buyers.csv` files into a folder called `bikes` from the cloned repo at the path MLonBigData\BikeBuyer\LoyaltyCardBuyers
+Uploaded the `adworks-bike-purchases.csv` and `potential-bike-buyers.csv` files into the sourcedata container in a folder called `bikes`.
+You can find the files in the cloned repo at the path MLonBigData\BikeBuyer\LoyaltyCardBuyers

 ![uploadFilestobikes](https://raw.githubusercontent.com/DataSnowman/MLonBigData/master/images/uploadFilestobikes.png)